7 Sampling

 variable.
 Recall from Section 3.4 that by assigning the grouping variable “meta-data” before summarize()

 , we perform the calculations needed for each replicate separately.
 The other line of code, as explained in the case of one sample, calculates the sample proportion of red balls.
-A preview of the first 10 rows is presented below:
+A preview of the first 10 rows is presented:

 virtual_prop_red <- virtual_samples |>